Wrong level

 Profile, fit, request, approval, attendance, private feedback, and the next better match.
 ATP keeps the loop simple for players and useful for hosts.

-Skill, intent, public play area, and availability create the first match-quality signal.
+Skill, intent, courts, and availability create the first match-quality signal.

 ATP surfaces sessions that match level, location, timing, and private fit history.